manyavikal17/ProjectTemplate_Spring25/README.md

 This project tackles the Mushroom Classification problem using data from the Kaggle challenge, which involves predicting whether a mushroom is edible or poisonous based on its physical attributes.
 The dataset contains over 8,000 entries with 22 categorical features.

-My Approach - I approached this as a binary classification problem using machine learning models such as Random Forest Classifier and Logistic Regression.
+I approached this as a binary classification problem using machine learning models such as Random Forest Classifier and Logistic Regression.
 I performed exploratory data analysis, cleaned and one-hot encoded the data, and visualized key feature distributions to guide model development.

 Performance - My Random Forest model achieved 100% accuracy on the validation set, while Logistic Regression provided a more generalizable alternative.
 Throughout the project, I focused on clear preprocessing, thoughtful feature analysis, and model evaluation.